aws/karpenter-provider-aws/website/content/en/v0.4.3-docs/getting-started/_index.md

 ### Tag Subnets

 Karpenter discovers subnets tagged `kubernetes.io/cluster/$CLUSTER_NAME`.
 Add this tag to subnets associated configured for your cluster.
-Retreive the subnet IDs and tag them with the cluster name.
+Retrieve the subnet IDs and tag them with the cluster name.

 ```bash
 SUBNET_IDS=$(aws cloudformation describe-stacks \